 Be Amazed by the Architecture of the Appleton Museum of Art

 For art lovers, a visit to the elegant Appleton Museum of Art is one of the best things to try in Ocala.

 The building is an architectural marvel, and the marble facade in the classical Italian style is a sight to watch.

 The museum was established in 1882 when Arthur Appleton gifted his art collection.

-The museum also makes a special effort to ensure that its many endeavors support local Florida artists.
+The museum also makes a special effort to ensure its many endeavors support local Florida artists.

 Enjoy panoramic views of the landscape by wandering in the Ocala National Forest.

 The Balck Bear Scenic Byway is a special zone for you to watch beautiful landscapes and enjoy exotic wildlife species such as Black bears, alligators, and boars.